Managing Contaminated Land

 What is a Site Audit Statement?

 A Site Audit Statement is generally required to be produced during the redevelopment of land with more significant or complex contamination issues that require a higher level of review to ensure land is suitable for the proposed landuse.
-See Section 5.02 Land Contamination - Newcastle Development Control Plan 2012 for further information.
+See current Newcastle Development Control Plan (DCP) for further information.

 Copies of statutory site audit statements held by us may be obtained by holders of an appropriate s10.7 (2) certificate upon request by calling our Environmental Services Team on 02 4974 2000.